petrtsv/HSEDuck/Readme.md

 `/join global` — join an eternal global competition

+_NOTE: actual results will be displayed only after all short positions will be automatically covered (maximum 24 hours after the end of the contest)._

+### Short-selling

+This bot also supports _short-selling_.
+You can borrow some stocks from the virtual broker for 24 hours.
+Stocks are immediately sold and money is transferred to the portfolio.
+After deadline, stocks are automatically taken from the portfolio (and purchased, if the amount is not enough to cover the short position).

+_After deadline, you can get negative amount of money on your portfolio._

+There's a limitation on short-selling: you cannot borrow stocks if total cost of not covered short position exceeds `$10'000` after the requested operation.

+Command to open a short position works similar to buy/sell commands:

+`/short PORTFOLIO_ID TICKER QUANTITY`

 ## Manual deployment

 To deploy the application on your own you have to: